sharath110/story/README.md

       Interactive Prompt
-The script runs in a loop until the user chooses the "Exit" option (Option 17).
-For every user input, the script displays relevant information and executes the chosen function.
+The script runs in a loop until the user chooses the control +C For every user input, the script displays relevant information and executes the chosen function.

       Error Handling